Council Directive 2001/42/EC of 27 June 2001 on the assessment of the effects of certain plans and programmes on the environment (SEA Directive)

 The Commission is currently evaluating the SEA Directive to ensure that it is "fit for purpose".

-As part of its Smart Regulation policy, the Commission initiated the Regulatory Fitness and Performance Programme (REFIT), a rolling programme to keep the entire stock of EU legislation under review.
+As part of its Better Regulation policy, the Commission initiated the Regulatory Fitness and Performance Programme (REFIT), a rolling programme to keep the entire stock of EU legislation under review.
 It affects the whole policy cycle, from initiation to evaluation, and aims to make EU law simpler and less costly.

 REFIT evaluations provide an evidence-based critical analysis of whether EU actions are proportionate to their objectives and delivering as expected.
 They cover environmental, economic and social aspects, and concern all EU policy areas.